 Instruction to TGbe Editor: Update 11be D2.1.1 P558L13 as shown below:

-— Single user non-OFDMA transmission and reception of an EHT MU PPDU.
+—Transmission and reception of an EHT SU transmission.

 Instruction to TGbe Editor: Update 11be D2.1.1 P558L47 as shown below:

-— EHT MU PPDU with a 2 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive for single user).
+— EHT SU transmissions with a 2 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive).

-— EHT MU PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive for single user). — EHT MU PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive for single user).
+— EHT SU transmissions with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive). — EHT SU transmissions with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit and receive).

 An EHT STA may support the following features: